 On mountains, by rivers, in valleys, in hidden recesses, there grow the plants, trees, and herbs; trees, both great and small, the shoots of the ripening grain, grape vine and sugar cane.
 Fertilized are these by the rain and abundantly enriched; the dry ground is soaked; herbs and trees flourish together.
-From the one water which issues from the clouds, plants, trees, thickets, forest, according to need receive moisture.
-All the various trees, lofty, medium, low, each according to its size, grow and develop roots, stalks, branches, leaves, blossoms and fruits in their brilliant colors: wherever the one rain reaches, all become fresh and glossy.
-According as their bodies, forms, and natures are great and small, so the enriching rain, though it is one and the same, vet makes each of them flourish.
+From the one water which issues from the clouds. plants, trees, thickets, forest, according to need receive moisture.
+According as their bodies, forms, and natures are great and small, so the enriching rain, though it is one and the same, yet makes each of them flourish.

-The Lotus Sutra
+-The Lotus Sutra